Pain Control in Pancreatic Cancer

 This can also be done as a separate procedure.
 For example, the doctor might do a nerve block by injecting the nerves near the pancreas with either an anesthetic or a medicine that destroys the nerves.
 This can be done either by passing a needle through the skin or by using an endoscope (a long, flexible tube that is passed down the throat and past the stomach).

-For more information on pain and what can be done about it, see our Guide to Controlling Cancer Pain.
+For more information on pain and what can be done about it, see Cancer Pain.

 Last Medical Review: March 14, 2016 Last Revised: May 31, 2016